jindrichmynarz/dissertation/parts/offline_evaluation.md

 ## Offline evaluation

 We used offline evaluation to filter matchmaking methods and configurations to those that were subsequently used in qualitative evaluation.
+Since we test different matchmakers in the same context, this evaluation can be considered a trade-off analysis [@Wieringa2014, p.
+260], in which we balance the differences in the evaluated measures.

 ### Ground truth